Frequently Asked Questions

 Once the transplant physicians make the decision to list a patient, that person is then registered on the wait list database that is managed by Ontario Health (Trillium Gift of Life Network).
 Patients on the wait list are categorized by factors such as blood type, health status and length of time waiting.

-Hospitals notify Ontario Health (Trillium Gift of Life Network) that there is a potential donor and specially trained coordinators work with family members to offer the opportunity to proceed with organ donation.
+Hospitals notify Ontario Health (Trillium Gift of Life Network) that there is a potential donor and trained specialists work with family members to offer the opportunity to proceed with organ donation.
 After the family has given their consent, a complex matching process is initiated to determine the best possible recipient for each available organ and limit the chances of rejection.
 This process is based upon a set of algorithms and rules developed by transplant experts across the province.

 Ontario Health (Trillium Gift of Life Network) facilitates the donation case, recovery of the organ, and the transportation of the organ to the transplant site - right up to delivery to the operating room where the patient receives the transplant.